-Fifth, Technological Content Knowledge.
+Fifth.
+Technological Content Knowledge.
 It is about how to link technology and content reciprocally.
 Technological knowledge can be used as a representative model for specific content (Schmidt et al., 2009).
-TCK is knowledge about the interrelationship between technology and content (Koehler et al., 2014).
-Sixth.
-Pedagogical Content Knowledge as a parameter to determine what teaching approach is appropriate to the content and how content elements can be arranged for better teaching.
+TCK is knowledge the interrelationship between about technology and content (Koehler et al., Pedagogical 2014).
+Sixth, Content Knowledge as a parameter to determine what teaching approach is appropriate to the content and how content elements can be arranged for better teaching.
 This means pedagogical knowledge applies to teaching specific content.
 This knowledge is also to determine what teaching approaches are appropriate to the content and how content elements can be arranged for better teaching (Mishra, P. & Koehler, 2006).

-Seventh, Technological Pedagogical Content Knowledge (TPCK) conceptual framework that shows the relationship between three pieces knowledge that must be mastered by teachers, namely technology, pedagogy, and content.
-This TPCK needs to be mastered by lecturers so that learning activities effectively can run efficiently.
+rechnological Pedagogical Seventh, Knowledge (TPCK) Content is a conceptual framework that shows the relationship between three pieces of knowledge that must be mastered by teachers, namely technology, pedagogy, and content.
+This TPCK needs to be mastered by lecturers so that learning activities can run effectively and efficiently.
 Lecturers are expected to have a reliable understanding of the complex interactions between the three essential components of knowledge, namely PK, CK, and TK, by teaching certain materials using appropriate pedagogic methods and technology (Schmidt et al., 2009).
 TPACK has advantages over the previous concept, namely PCK.
-Among them are preparing instructional designs, learning models and assessment systems, strategies, designing curriculums, all of which are integrated with information and communication technology.
+Among them are preparing instructional designs, learning models and strategies, assessment systems. and designing curriculums, all of which are integrated with information and communication technology.

-Research has been conducted to obtain information about understanding and interaction between relationship content knowledge (subject matter to be technological knowledge taught), (computers, Internet, digital video, etc.), and pedagogical knowledge (practices, processes, strategies, procedures, teaching and learning methods), in order to improve the results of student writing.
+Research has been conducted to obtain information about understanding the relationship and interaction between content knowledge (subject matter to be taught), technological knowledge (computers, Internet, digital video, etc.), and pedagogical knowledge (practices, processes, strategies, procedures, and teaching and learning methods), in order to improve the results of student writing.
 The results of the study are presented in the following description.

 Table 1.
+Student Perception Interval

+No Category Interval

-Student Perception Interval No Interval Category 89 1 Very high 72-88 High Middle 55-71 3
+1 Very high 89

-Figure 1.
-Learning Framework

-Where:
+2 High 72-88

+3 Middle 55-71

+4 Low 38-54

+5 Very low 37

+- CK : Content Knowledge

-TK : Technological Knowledge PK : Pedagogical Knowledge : Content Knowledge CK
+- TPK : Technological Pedagogical Knowledge TCK : Technological Content

-TPK Technological Pedagogical

-Knowledge

-Technological TCK Content

-Knowledge
+- Knowledge

-PCK : Pedagogical Content Knowledge
+- PCK : Pedagogical Content Knowledge

-TPCK: Technological Pedagogical Content Knowledge
+- TPCK : Technological Pedagogical Content Knowledge

 Based on the graph above, it can be seen that students' perceptions can be categorized into high category with a percentage of 79.72%.
 It indicated that the TPACK learning framework as a whole can change the student paradigm that writing scientific papers can be easier and more enjoyable.
-This can be seen from the results of each related aspect in the components of the TPACK learning framework.
-In general, the results of the TPACK learning framework are in the high category; namely, the technological knowledge domain has a percentage of 79.04%, then the pedagogical knowledge domain has a percentage of 86.66%, content knowledge has a percentage of technological 83.33%, pedagogical knowledge has a percentage of 75,55%, technological content knowledge with the percentage of 81,11%, pedagogical content knowledge with the percentage of 78,11%, and technological pedagogical content knowledge has a percentage of 74,28%,
+This can be seen from the results of each related aspect m the components of the TPACK learning framework.
+In general, the results of the TPACK learning framework are in the high category; namely, the technological knowledge domain has a percentage of 79.04%, then the pedagogical knowledge domain has a percentage of 86.66%, content knowledge has a percentage of 83.33%, technological pedagogical knowledge has a percentage of 75,55%, technological content knowledge with the percentage of 81,11%, pedagogical content knowledge with the percentage of 78,11%. and technological pedagogical content knowledge has a percentage of 74,28%,

-Based on the sub-variables of the TPACK learning framework, it can be concluded Pedagogical that the Knowledge domain has a higher percentage than the other sub-variables, which means that students can learn independently, can plan activities to support writing scientific papers more quickly, can find research topics from references with the help of technology, which is easily accessible (Publish or Perish), able to avoid plagiarism of other people's writings with the help of applications such as Smoodin or Spinner, able to improve written work with the help of Google Docs, and able to cite other people's writings effectively and efficiently from reference applications manager such as the Mendeley application.
+Based on the sub-variables of the TPACK learning framework, it can be concluded that Pedagogical the Knowledge domain has a higher percentage than the other sub-variables. which means that students can learn independently, can plan activities to support writing scientific papers more quickly, can find research topics from references with the help of technology, which is easily accessible (Publish or Perish), able to avoid plagiarism of other people's writings with the help of applications such as Smoodin or Spinner, able to improve written work with the help of Google Docs, and able to cite other people's writings effectively and efficiently from reference applications manager such as the Mendeley application.